openfisca/openfisca-doc/coding-the-legislation/10_basic_example.md

 Let's explain in details the different part of the code:
 - `class flat_tax_on_salary(Variable):` declares a new variable with the name `flat_tax_on_salary`.
 - Metadatas:
   - `column = FloatCol` declares the type of the variable.
-Possible types are :
+Possible types are:
     - `BoolCol`: boolean
     - `DateCol`: date
     - `FloatCol`: float